tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-4.md

 The above is adapted from https://www.techopedia.com/definition/25972/modular-programming

+We have been getting away with writing "non modular" JavaScript code so far because our programs have been fairly small.
+But as the size of the program increases, and if more than one developer works on an application, a modular programming architecture becomes essential.

 **In this chapter we will apply ES6 module syntax to an application and see these benefits in action.**